 The request must have stunned Ashpenaz.
 Never in his life had he been confronted with anything like this.
-To think that anybody would consider themselves polluted by eating the king’s food would be ludicrous if not downright rude!
-But, Daniel “… did not fly into a passion, neither did he express a determination to eat and drink as he pleased.
-Without speaking one word of defiance, he took the matter to God… With true courage and Christian courtesy, Daniel presented the case to the officer who had them in charge…”
+To think that anybody would consider themselves polluted by eating the king’s food would be ludicrous–if not downright rude!
+Daniel “… did not fly into a passion, neither did he express a determination to eat and drink as he pleased.
+Without speaking one word of defiance, he took the matter to God… With true courage and Christian courtesy, Daniel presented the case to the officer who had them in charge . . .”

-But, “Christian courtesy” nor diplomacy would be enough in such circumstance.
+But neither “Christian courtesy” nor diplomacy would be enough in such a circumstance.
 Here we see that God worked a miracle on the heart of this heathen man who bent over backwards to accommodate this strange request.

 Verse 10: And the prince of the eunuchs said unto Daniel, I fear my lord the king, who hath appointed your meat and your drink: for why should he see your faces worse liking than the children which are of your sort? then shall ye make me endanger my head to the king.

-Probably the farthest thing in the mind of the king while he was giving orders to Ashpenaz in verses 3 to 5 was that he be expected to heed the wishes of his captives!
+Probably the farthest thing in the mind of the king, while he was giving orders to Ashpenaz in verses 3 to 5, was that he be expected to heed the wishes of his captives!
 Neither did the prince have any allusions about the results of Daniel’s refusing to eat what the king provided.
 His head would come off, not Daniel’s!
-So it was really quite miraculous that he did not immediately brush off Daniel’s request.
-So, although he may have been ready to listen, he was hesitant.
+So, it was really quite miraculous that he did not immediately brush off Daniel’s request.
+Although he may have been ready to listen, he was hesitant.

 Verses 11–13: Then said Daniel to Melzar, whom the prince of the eunuchs had set over Daniel, Hananiah, Mishael, and Azariah, Prove thy servants, I beseech thee, ten days; and let them give us pulse to eat, and water to drink.
 Then let our countenances be looked upon before thee, and the countenance of the children that eat of the portion of the king’s meat: and as thou seest, deal with thy servants.

-So, what happened to Ashpenaz?
+What happened to Ashpenaz?
 Here we see Daniel proposing his plan to Melzar whom Ashpenaz had placed over them.
 Consequently, in view of Ashpenaz’s hesitancy, we can assume he left the final decision to his underling, likely to distance himself from the situation and be able to cast the blame on Melzar in case things did not turn out well.
-It would be Melzar’s head not his!
+It would be Melzar’s head, not his!

-The “pulse” Daniel requested are ordinary vegetables.
-The liquid he requested, just water.
+The “pulse” Daniel requested was ordinary vegetables.
+The liquid he requested was just water.

 Verse 14: So he consented to them in this matter, and proved them ten days.